 2. Develop Message Templates

 The next step of digitizing the response to a code black for hospitals is creating a set of alert message templates that can be deployed at a moment’s notice.
-Templates help ensure that hospital staff do not need to waste valuable time composing a message during a code black situation.
+Templates help ensure that hospital staff do not need to waste valuable time composing a message.

 It is a good idea to create a few different alert message templates to account for any variances that may occur during a code black, as well as a final “all clear” notification that can be sent once the situation has been resolved.
 It is important that each alert message contain all the important information necessary for responding to the emergency – such as the urgency of the evacuation, gathering locations for staff and patients, and any precautionary measures that should be taken.

 3. Activate Alerts

-Now that the contact database and code black alert message templates set up, your hospital is prepared to immediately notify the appropriate stakeholders if they ever need to call a code black.
+Now that the contact database and alert message templates set up, your hospital is prepared to immediately notify the appropriate stakeholders if they ever need to call a code black.
 These alerts can be configured to deploy over different communication channels, such as email, SMS, and phone call, helping to ensure that hospital staff receive them as quickly as possible.

 4. Analyze Reports

-After a code black is resolved, the digital code black emergency response solution will generate a report which will provide you with important details and information regarding the alerts that were sent, such as the open rate, click-through rate, and who acknowledged the alerts and when.
+After a code black is resolved, the digital emergency response solution will generate a report which will provide you with important details and information regarding the alerts that were sent, such as the open rate, click-through rate, and who acknowledged the alerts and when.

 These reports will help you measure the effectiveness of your code black emergency response and will provide you with helpful insights into where you may need to improve your alert messaging in order to ensure that your hospital staff are notified as quickly and as efficiently as possible.

 Wondering how to improve your response to a code black for your hospital?